drop-target-pinball/spin/README.md

 A work in progress.
 Judge Dredd Remix is first.

-v5-alpha was for getting a full game sequence working.
-Now it is time to work on some modes.
+Version alpha-v6 was for getting the first pass of all the chain modes done.
+Version alpha-v7 will be for getting lamps, flashers, and mechs working properly with the chain modes.

 ## Demo